 Paul Christopher specialises in corporate, banking and finance work.
 He regularly advises on the establishment and structuring (as well as restructuring) of offshore investment funds.
 He has an established trust practice and acts for a number of leading trust institutions.

-He joined Mourant Ozanne in 1999 and is now the managing partner of the Hong Kong office.
+He joined Mourant Ozannes in 1999 and is now the managing partner of the Hong Kong office.
 He works in the following practice areas: banking and finance, corporate, funds, financial services and regulatory, insolvency and restructuring, international trusts and private client.

 Christopher qualified as a solicitor (England) in 1999 (non-practising) and an advocate (Guernsey) in 2003.